 The waterfall was nothing spectacular, but the lake was amazing.

 We took a short breather with grapes and headed back down.
-There were amazing views of mountains in the distance, and the colors were beautiful blues and greens.

 All along the boardwalk were little salamander-like lizards with iridescent blue on their backs.
 They were awfully quick when we tried to take pictures.